damarisbangean/paradigmsofglobalization/EpicEpoch.md

-# Prominent Countries Over Time
+# Geographic Analysis: Prominent Countries Over Time

 ### **United Nations: Geographic Analysis**

-We want to find which countries are talked about most frequently in the reports so that we can know which countries receve the most attention or play the greatest role in these organizations.
+We want to find which countries are talked about most frequently in the reports so that we can know which countries receive the most attention or play the greatest role in these organizations.
 This can help us identify key world players, developing areas, and possibly even relationships between them (to be discussed more on our next page on international relations).

 Here, we run an epic epoch on Cortext to analyze the most frequently occuring country names in the United Nations and World Bank reports over time.